brianvanburken/brianvanburken.github.io/_posts/2021-11-20-rest-of-json-properties-as-list-when-decoding-in-elm.md

 ---
 layout: post
 title: JSON Properties as a List when Decoding in Elm
+extra:
     excerpt: "Storing JSON properties as a List when decoding in Elm"
 tags:
   - Elm
   - JSON